sinarueeger/teaching/visualising_data/README.md

 1. Brief recap about data shape and data types
 2. Restate the overall goal: using the most data in the most accurate way
 3. Why do we love visualisations?
-Great visual summary.
 4. Different grades of summary: dataset > scatterplot > mean
 4. Look at 5 different visualisation tools
 5. Steps of making a good visualisation